WELLNESS EXAMS/PREVENTIVE CARE

 - Dentistry – Regular dental care is important to maintain the health of your pet’s teeth.
 Our dental services include teeth cleaning and polishing, tooth extractions, and minor oral surgery.
 More complex dental problems can be referred to a specialist in veterinary dentistry.
 We also carry a range of products for home dental care between cleanings.

-- Radiology –Our on-site x-ray equipment allows for rapid diagnosis of many disorders.
+- Radiology –Our on-site x-ray equipment allows for the rapid diagnosis of many disorders.

 - Pharmacy – We maintain a complete inventory of pharmaceuticals, dietary supplements, heartworm preventives, and flea and tick control products to meet your pet’s needs.
 For pets that are difficult to medicate, we can compound many medications into a flavored liquid formulation for easier administration.